 These descriptions, situations, scenarios, ARE NOT definitive in their representation, or

-outcome, and it must be stressed that each and every real-world track can have many
+outcome, and it must be stressed that each and every real-world

 different indicators, or variables involved, hence the importance for the handlers to gain